allthingslinux/code-of-conduct/README.md

 ### 3.3.
 Transparency
 Audit Logs are visible to all server Members.
 Audit Logs contain a history of all changes and actions within the server as well as all Moderator actions such as punishments given to Members.

+Please

+We also have donations publicly visible via OpenCollective.

 ### 3.4.
 Enforcement